 My personal experience: This baby cleaned our dirty pool within a couple of hours, leaving the water crystal clear.
 It picks up all the debris, including leaves and super-fine particles.
 No more spending hours every weekend cleaning the pool.
 My friends were amazed at how great our pool looked.

 - Compatible with ground pools up to 60 ft.

 - Built-in Wi-Fi for use with the iAquaLink Control App

 - 4-wheel drive

 - Easy to use and schedule regular pool maintenance

-- Gets rid of mulch, algae on the walls, and leaves
+- Gets rid of mulch, and algae on the walls, and leaves

 - Works on stairs and around corners

 - Excellent suction power